oddlama/vane/README.md

 #### Custom enchantments

-While vane's API allows enchantments to be acquired using the enchanting table, most (TODO all??) enchantments from this plugin will be acquired by treasure or crafting, for the simple reason that late-game enchanting is too easy, and therefore not well suited for giving out valuable traits (like *Angel* or *Unbreakable*).
+While vane technically supports enchantments to be acquired using the enchanting table, all enchantments from this plugin will be acquired by treasure or crafting, for the simple reason that late-game enchanting is too cheap, and therefore not well suited for giving out valuable traits (like *Angel* or *Unbreakable*).

-- [x] Seamless integration of custom enchantments
+- [x] Seamless integration of custom enchantments with the vanilla system
-- [x] *Wings*: Occasionally boost your elytra mid-air by sneaking
+- [x] *Wings*: Occasionally boost your elytra mid-air by sneaking.
-- [x] *Careless*: Tilling long grass will remove it and till the block below
+- [x] *Careless*: Tilling long grass will remove it and till the block below.
 - [ ] *Soulbound*: Soulbound items will be kept on death.
 They also can't be dropped accidentally.
 - [x] *Rake*: Tilling farmland again will till the nearest block around it.
 Use multiple times to slowly create a circle.
 Works in combination with Careless to till grass with long grass on top.
 - [x] *Seeding*: Right click your crops to plant crops of the same type around them.
 Use multiple times to create a circle.